rosberry/rauther/README.md

 		})
 ```

-8. Opredelit one or more auth types (you can not peredavat signUp/signIn request types, then will be use default )
+9. Determine one or more auth types (you can not transmit signUp/signIn request types, then will be use default )

 ```go
 	d.Types = authtype.New(selector).